The Match (2025 film)

-Plot
+Synopsis

 Set in the 1980s-1990s and based on two real-life notable Go players, the film tells the story of Cho Hun-hyun, a Go champion who discovers a gifted but untrained young boy Lee Chang-ho in an amateur contest.
 He takes him under his wing to turn into a professional player.
 Conflicts arise when the protégé later turns against his teachings.